Li-Yorke chaos on fuzzy dynamical systems: Interlude: proximality and sensitivity

 (c): The equivalence (i) $\Leftrightarrow$ (ii) is \cite[Propositions~2.3~and~2.8]{SharmaNa2010_TA_inducing}.
 That (i) $\Rightarrow$ (iii), (iv), (v) was proved in \cite[Theorem~3.7]{JardonSan2021_IJFS_sensitivity}, and the implications (iii), (iv), (v) $\Rightarrow$ (i) were proved in \cite[Proposition~3.3]{JardonSan2021_IJFS_sensitivity}.

 (d): We have already proved the sensitivity part in statement (a).
-For strong sensitivity one can fix a general integer $n_0 \in \NN$, and repeat the arguments above (with the three \textbf{Cases}) for each $n \geq n_0$. \end{proof}
+For strong sensitivity one can fix a general integer $n_0 \in \NN$, and repeat the arguments above (see \textbf{Case 3}) for each $n \geq n_0$. \end{proof}

 With Theorems~\ref{The:proximality} and~\ref{The:sensitivity} at hand, we are now ready to proceed to Section~\ref{Sec_5:Cantor}.